 Our Get Connected button will lead you to a Google Form that will help us get to know how you would like to plug into the Organizing White Men for Collective Liberation network locally or nationally.
 For more information about the different working groups, check out the descriptions of our working groups just below the buttons.

 The work of Internal Liberation is to clearly see and deeply feel our lived experiences as white men.
 We believe that this work can free us to engage honestly, and thus effectively, with patriarchy and white supremacy.
-These systems often show up within us as numbness, shame, and loneliness, and outside us as anger, fear, and violence.
+These systems often show up internally as numbness, shame, and loneliness, and externally as anger, fear, and violence.
 Generations of folks impacted by that violence have been calling on us to support each other in reducing this harm, and we are committed to doing this work together.
 And there can be a deafening silence among us when it comes to the more intimate details of our lives.
 We use embodiment exercises and discussion to feel into those un-felt territories and break our long-held silences.
 This work can seem very quiet, but our experience it deeply transforms us.
-We engage in this work through monthly online video conference call workshops on the third Monday of each month.
-Our next gathering is on Monday, March 23rd at 8:30 PM EST. Register for this gathering at our Zoom link!
+We engage in this work through online video conference call workshops on the fourth Monday of every month at 8:30 PM EST. Our next gathering is Monday, June 22nd register with this link.

 Basebuilding & Outreach